-We’ve compiled a comprehensive list of spread betting demo accounts for you to cast your eye over.
+We’ve compiled a list of FCA regulated Spread Betting demo accounts for you to cast your eye over.
 Follow the links to find our independent review of each broker.
-Before you make any kind of decision on which spread betting demo account you wish to trial though, take a look at our short guide to choosing a spread betting demo account below.
+Before you make any kind of decision on which Spread Betting demo account you wish to trial though, take a look at our short guide to choosing a Spread Betting demo account below.

 Bear in mind a demo account may not incorporate all of the markets you would expect from a funded account and the prices quoted may not necessarily be the live prices.
 However, most of the popular markets are likely to be available, giving you a chance to practice your trading strategies risk free and developing a style of trading that works for you.

 It is important to bear in mind that a Spread Betting demo account will not necessarily prepare you for live trading.